top of page

 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment and of raging fire that will consume the enemies of God (Heb 10:26-27).

-(4) “Immortal worms” and “unquenchable fire” are graphic images representing complete destruction.
+(4) “Immortal worms” and “unquenchable fire” are meant to create a graphic image of complete destruction.
 The Biblical meaning of “unquenchable fire” is NOT that it never dies, but rather that it can’t be put out prematurely.
 The same can be said for “immortal worms”.
-Every defiant soul will be consumed away as if devoured by indestructible maggots.
+Every defiant soul will be consumed away, as if devoured by indestructible maggots.
 These pictures represent the complete and irreversible destruction of all evildoers on the Day of Judgment.
-God’s decree will not fail.
-Nor can it be reversed or terminated prematurely.
+God’s decree against evil will be absolute, with no chance of reversal or escape.

 (5) Death and hell are cast into the lake of fire.
-According to Revelation 20:14, death and hell are destined to burn up in the lake of fire: And death and hell were cast into the lake of fire.
-This is the second death (Rev 20:14).
-This event is also known as the “second death”.
-So if death and hell are eventually thrown into the lake of fire, as this passage promises, what becomes of eternal torment in hell???
-Many have wisely concluded that this marks the end of death and suffering for all time.
+Revelation 20:14 tells us that "death and hell were cast into the lake of fire.
+This is the second death" (Rev 20:14).
+If death and hell themselves are thrown into the lake of fire—what Scripture calls the “second death”—then what becomes of the idea of eternal torment in hell?
+This imagery implies a definitive end, not an eternal continuation.
+Many rightly conclude that this signifies the final end of all death and suffering, a permanent closure on evil, leaving no room for endless torment.

 (6) The words "everlasting", "forever", and "eternal" don’t exist in the original languages of the Bible.
 The Hebrew olam (world) and the Greek aion (age) are translated into English in the following forms: everlasting, forever, forever and ever, eternal, world, age, eon, and era.
 But these particles of speech may or may not refer to eternity, depending on usage.
 Notice: